Feedback Insertion-Deletion Codes: Lower bound on

 \subsection{Intuition behind the algorithm}

 We give an intuitive explanation why this strategy is sensible.
 In this section we are only considering the case that $\tau<\sqrt{5}-2$ as only for this case Let us take $\alpha = 2\tau/(1+\tau)$.
-Assume that during the decoding procedure the number of times when the true segment contains the point $\frac{1}{2}$ is $o(n)$ and the number~\eqref{eq::sum distances} of insertion and deletion errors during transmission is $\tau_{ins} n + o(n)$ and $\tau_{del} n + o(n)$, respectively, where $\tau_{ins}+\tau_{del}\le \tau$.
-Then the length of the true segment after $n$ transmissions, $t(n)$, can be bounded from below by
+Assume that during the encoding procedure the number of times when the true segment contains the point $\frac{1}{2}$ is $o(n)$ and the number of insertion and deletion errors during transmission is $\tau_{ins} n + o(n)$ and $\tau_{del} n + o(n)$, respectively, where $\tau_{ins}+\tau_{del}\le \tau$.
+Then the length of the true segment after $n$ transmissions, $t(n)$, can be bounded as follows

 where we used the fact that the function $\tau_{ins} \log(2\tau/(1+\tau)) + (1-\tau_{del})\log(2/(1+\tau))$ provided $\tau_{ins}+\tau_{del}\le \tau $ is minimized at $\tau_{ins}=\tau$ and $\tau_{del}=0$.
 Thus, the length of the true segment would be very large at the end and it would definitely contain the point $\frac{1}{2}$.
 However, our initial assumption is wrong, and the true segment contains the point $\frac{1}{2}$ more than $o(n)$ times.
 To actually prove that the strategy is working, we need more sophisticated arguments.